 Become a Normal Sport Member

-For less than the cost of a round of golf (at a pretty decent course, on a weekend, with a cart … and maybe a beer!), you can keep Kyle’s kids fed, ensure that 100+ annual issues of the Normal Sport newsletter remain free for everyone and get some pretty cool benefits in the process finally tell your friends and family you’re a Normie.
+For less than the cost of a round of golf (at a pretty decent course, on a weekend, with a cart … and maybe a beer!), you can finally (FINALLY!) tell your friends and family you’re a Normal Sporter.
+That’s right, you can now pledge your fealty to Normal Sport.

 Member Benefits